AltraMayor/f3/README.rst

 Graphical User Interfaces
 -------------------------

-Thanks to our growing community of fraud fighters, we have a couple of graphical user interfaces (GUIs) available for F3:
+Thanks to our growing community of flash fraud fighters, we have the following graphical user interfaces (GUI) available for F3:

 `F3 QT <https://github.com/zwpwjwtz/f3-qt>`__ is a Linux GUI that uses QT.
 F3 QT supports ``f3write``, ``f3read``, ``f3probe``, and ``f3fix``.
 Author:
 Tianze.

-`F3 X <https://github.com/insidegui/F3X>`__ is a OS X GUI that uses Cocoa.
-F3 X supports ``f3write`` and ``f3read``.
-Author: Guilherme Rambo.

-Please support these projects testing and giving feedback to their authors.
+Please support the above project by testing it and giving feedback to their authors.
 This will make their code improve as it has improved mine.

 Files